-New flights have been announced to European cities, available to north-east holidaymakers at Aberdeen Airport from next year.
+New city break flights have been announced to European cities, available to north-east holidaymakers at Aberdeen Airport from next year.
 Cities such as the Latvian capital of Riga will be run on a 3 flight a week basis facilitated by the airline Air Baltic,who have not flown from Aberdeen since September 2014.

 The re-introduction of the route to Riga will coincide with phase one of Aberdeen International Airports £20million terminal transformation.
 The aim of the development is to deliver a two-storey extension with brand new immigration and baggage reclaim facilities.